 I really like to travel.

 Parking in San Sebastian is really strict.
 The only place you can park for free (to my knowledge) is off Avenida de tolosa.
 You'll need to pay around 1.25EUR to take a bus into proper city centre, but it's worth it when all day parking in San Sebastian can run you 15-20EUR a day. almost 10 years ago

 I live in Budapest and I haven't experienced a single problem.
 To my knowledge, I haven't heard about it entering the Danube (it was a threat, but after heavy rains; it stopped moving, the biggest threat is said to be airborne when it turns to dust, but it is in a village quite far from the city).
 I have been drinking my tap water, eating out, and carrying about with business.
-I don't know anyone, Hungarian or foreigner, who is terribly afraid; seems to just be tourists, really. almost 9 years ago
+I don't know anyone, Hungarian or foreigner, who is terribly afraid; seems to just be tourists, really. about 9 years ago